Janfred/radius_cap/Readme.md

 This tool is designed to capture and observe EAP-TLS logins, especially in the eduroam environment.

-It was developed by Jan-Frederik Rieckers as part of a bachelor thesis at the University of Bremen.
+It was developed by Jan-Frederik Rieckers as part of a bachelor thesis at the University of Bremen in cooperation with the German Research Network (DFN-Verein).
 This bachelor thesis is [publicly available][ba-thesis].

 ## Features